Sachagobeyn/SDMIT/README.md

 Support: Please feel free to open an issue in case of a problem.

-What can we do with SDMIT?
+Section 1: What can we do with SDMIT?
 -------------------------
 The species distribution model identification tool is a software tool based on machine learning that aims to train species distribution models with genetic algorithms.
 The implemented SDM is a habitat suitability model, aiming to define the relation of species response (here presence/absence) as a function of environmental gradients or feature.
 The genetic algorithm serves as an optimisation method performing: